“Madonna sings badly and is very vulgar, but her show is impeccable! The public never makes a mistake.”

 Personal chef who prepares only vegan foods

 Her own dry-cleaning service

 Actual flowers.
 Yes, actual flowers.
-Heaven forbid if they’d be as plastic as her personality.
+Heaven forbid if they’d dare to be as plastic as her personality.

 8. You Won’t Bring Me Flowers